 To create a Kobo Toolbox account on the UN OCHA hosted version, go to the link below. https://kobo.humanitarianresponse.info/accounts/register/

 Note your KoBo Toolbox account username and password in a safe and protected place to ensure that access to the account is never lost.
 During the configuration of the mobile devices, you will be typing your account name and password several times for each mobile device.
 You can save time during the configuration process by using a short Username and easy Password.
-You can always change the password to something more complicated after the configuration process is complete.
+You can always change the password to something more secure/complicated after the configuration process is complete.

 It is recommended for the survey device manager to register with a separate personal account.
 The survey coordinator will have to give the rights for the survey device manager to access the projects related to the survey.